Until European travel becomes fully open to Americans, here's a reminder of the fun that awaits us in Europe.

 It's hard to top Barcelona, Spain's most cosmopolitan and fun city.
 I love the place, but I'm not alone.
-Every year, ten million visitors swoop into town, rambling the Ramblas, touring hidden corners of the Old City, and marveling at playful Modernista architecture.
+Every year, nearly 10 million visitors swoop into town, rambling the Ramblas, touring hidden corners of the Old City, and marveling at playful Modernista architecture.

-If you want a break from the crowds, several day trips from Barcelona are tempting scene-changers: the mountaintop monastery of Montserrat, the Salvador Dalí museum at Figueres, and the seaside towns of Cadaqués (with Dalí's home) and Sitges (great beaches).
+Several tempting day trips from Barcelona offer a change of scene — and break from the crowds: the mountaintop monastery of Montserrat, the Salvador Dalí museum at Figueres, and the seaside towns of Cadaqués (with Dalí's home) and Sitges (great beaches).

 For almost a thousand years, Benedictine monks have lived atop Montserrat — the "serrated mountain" — which dramatically rockets up from the valley floor northwest of Barcelona.
-Poets claim that the mountain was carved by little angels with golden saws.
-Geologists blame nature at work.
-Either way, with its unique rock formations and dramatic cliff-clinging monastery, this is an inviting excursion for pilgrims with (or without) hiking boots.
+Poets claim that the mountain was carved by little angels with golden saws; geologists blame nature at work.
+Either way, with its unique rock formations and dramatic cliff-clinging monastery, Montserrat is an inviting excursion for pilgrims with (or without) hiking boots.
 A one-hour train ride from Barcelona links up with a rack railway or a cable car to get you to the lofty site.
 Serious pilgrims walk up.

 For hikers and nature lovers, a funicular climbs nearly a thousand feet above the monastery.
-Up top, the air is fresh and the views are spectacular, sweeping (on the clearest days) from the Mediterranean to the Pyrenees.
+Up top, the air is fresh and the views are spectacular, sweeping — on the clearest days — from the Mediterranean to the Pyrenees.
 From the trailhead here, well-signposted hikes radiate out.
-The most popular one is mostly downhill back to the monastery.
 Hiking along the peaceful trail makes me want to turn cartwheels.

 If you're a Dalí devotee, head to Figueres (two hours north of Barcelona) and the strange, fanciful Dalí Theater-Museum.
 From the Figueres train station, it's an easy 15-minute walk to the museum.
 You can't miss it: It's painted pink, studded with golden loaves of bread, and topped with monumental eggs and a geodesic dome.
 For fans of Surrealism and Dalí, it's one of Europe's most enjoyable museums.

-Much of the art in the building (a former theater) is movable and coin-operated, so have a few euro coins in your pockets when you go.
-You know how you can never get a cab when it's raining?
+Much of the art in the building (a former theater) is movable and coin-operated, so be sure show up with a few euro coins in your pocket.
+You know the old saw about how you can never get a cab when it's raining?
 Pop a coin into Dalí's personal 1941 Cadillac, and it rains inside the car.

 Another highlight is the Mae West room.
 From just the right spot, you'll see that the sofa lips, fireplace nostrils, painting eyes, and drapery hair come together to make the face of the sultry actress.
 Wandering around this place, I can't help wondering: am I crazy, or is it Dalí?
 The artist himself is entombed in a crypt below center stage.

 Most travelers in Cadaqués are here to see the home that Dalí shared with his wife (and muse) Gala.
 Together they converted a fisherman's home — about a 20-minute walk from the city center — into their semipermanent residence, dividing their time between New York, Paris, and Cadaqués.
 It was here that Dalí did his best work, and I consider it the most interesting home of a deceased personality in all of Europe.
-(It's very popular and only allows eight visitors at a time for escorted tours, so you must get reservations online in advance.)
-Though Dalí was raised in Figueres, as a kid, he spent summers here in the family cabin, where he was fascinated by the rocky landscape that would later be the backdrop for many Surrealist canvases.
+(Since it's very popular and only allows a few visitors at a time for escorted tours, you need to book your ticket online — at least a week ahead in summer.)
+Though Dalí was raised in Figueres, he spent childhood summers in a family cabin here in Cadaqués, where he was fascinated by the rocky landscape that would later be the backdrop for many Surrealist canvases.

 Cadaqués otherwise offers little in the way of sights, but the old town is remarkably characteristic.
-I like to stroll along the water from the Dalí statue on the beach, past the casino where time stands still, and admire the "elephant trees" imported from Cuba (many Catalans temporarily relocated to Cuba when it was under Spanish rule in the 19th century).
-Uphill, the Jewish Quarter is still rich with vestiges of the strong Jewish community that thrived in Spain until 1492.
-That's when Christian fanaticism (gone wild with the final victory over the Moors) led to the expulsion of Jews and Muslims from Catholic Spain.
-At the top of town, the Church of Santa Maria offers commanding views of Cadaqués.
-Inside, an opulent Baroque altar features 365 carved figures covered in gold that had been mined in the Americas.
+I like to stroll along the water from the Dalí statue on the beach, past the casino where time stands still, and admire the "elephant trees" imported from Cuba (many Catalans temporarily relocated to then-Spanish-controlled Cuba in the 19th century).
+Uphill, Cadaqués' Jewish Quarter is still rich with vestiges of the strong Sephardic community that thrived in Spain until 1492.
+That's when Christian fanaticism — gone wild with the final victory over the Moors — led to the expulsion of Jews and Muslims from Catholic Spain.
+It's worth a climb to the Church of Santa Maria for commanding views from the top of town.

-If you simply want to kick back without an agenda, go to welcoming Sitges, which has frequent 30-minute train service from Barcelona.
-With a much slower pulse than Barcelona, this resort town southwest of the city is a perfect break from sightseeing.
+If you simply want to kick back without an agenda, take the frequent 30-minute train service from Barcelona to welcoming Sitges.
+With a much slower pulse than Barcelona, this resort town southwest of the big city is a perfect break from sightseeing.
 Sitges has jet-set status, but it's hung on to its Old World charm while managing to be both family- and gay-friendly.